outsinre/outsinre.github.com/_posts/2018-04-21-docker-newbie.md

 1. Server-side [Docker Engine](#docker-engine), also called Docker Daemon, is the *dockerd* that manages the containers, images, volumes, networks, etc.

-   The daemon serves requests by RESTful API [over local Unix socket or over remote network interface](https://docs.docker.com/engine/daemon/remote-access/).
+   The daemon serves requests by RESTful API [over local Unix socket](#dockersock) or [over remote network interface](https://docs.docker.com/engine/daemon/remote-access/).
 2. Client-sdie Docker CLI are *docker*, *docker-compose*, etc.

    CLI options and arguments are consolidated and transformed to REST API.
-If we know the API spec, we can even [use curl to manage Docker objects](#dockersock).
+We can [use cURL to manage Docker objects](#dockersock).

 The term "Docker" most of the time means the overall architecture.